Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 In the case of video editing it allows us to have some useful scripts that only pop up every once in a while, still within arms reach.

-> **I should note that for me personally, I put less frequently used macros here because I use a secondary keyboard with `QMK.ahk` if you don't have a secondary keyboard, a streamdeck is a good alternative to put any scripts that don't require either seeing `Key {Up/Down}` events or doesn't require the activation key being held.*
+For me personally, I put less frequently used macros here because I use a secondary keyboard with `QMK.ahk`.
+If you don't have a secondary keyboard, a streamdeck is a good alternative to put any scripts that don't require seeing either; `Key {Up/Down}` events, or the activation key being held.

+> [!Tip]
-> *All scripts show their dependencies at the top of the script, all of which can be found in the `..\lib\` folder.*
+> All scripts show their dependencies at the top of the script, all of which can be found in the `..\lib\` folder.

 ## Support Files
 Within `..\Support Files\Streamdeck Files\` you will find a `options.ini` file where you can set a few directory locations used throughout some streamdeck scripts.
 This file is placed in this directory to allow the user to more easily replace the entire `Streamdeck AHK` folder without worrying about custom directories being wiped.